Basic Issues Concerning Zakat

 - Wheat, Barley, dates and raisins and other

-- Agricultural Produce (1 lunar year does not to pass, give at harvest)
+- Agricultural Produce (1 lunar year does not need to pass, give at harvest)

 Note: Zakat will be calculated on total worth of lunar year savings in Gold, silver, cash etc

-According to Imam Abu Hanifah (RA), Zakah has to be given on Gold whether it is being worn or not.
+According to Imam Abu Hanifah (RA), Zakat has to be given on Gold whether it is being worn or not.
 This is considered as the more correct opinion.

 - Holy Quran: